frontier-airlines/accounts-coding-test-requirements/user-story.md

 ## Developer Notes

 - Provided template seems to have issues if the content in the lists overflow into the footer.
 This is not in the acceptance criteria, but is marked as a known issue.
 If time permits, this is a nice to have fix.
-- This solution should be completed in either vue.js or .NET core.
+- This solution should be completed in either vue.js, angular(v2+), react, or .NET core.

 ## Known  Issues